wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 3.1.1 =
+* New Feature - New Color Filter for basic swatch type option sets.
+You can now filter products by those that have a specific color in stock.
+This option requires that you use the option item quantity tracking option with swatches.
+* New Feature - You can now display pricing in the product details including and excluding VAT.
+* New Feature - Stripe subscriptions with free trials now send a custom email for trial started with the order email sent once the trial ends.
+* Fix - Chinese language with PayPal needed the charset option to work correctly, PayPal charset is now available when using PayPal Standard.
+* Fix - Product import/export corrections made to improve overall usability.
+* Fix - Google Merchant Feed system was limited by number of post variables.
+This has been corrected to allow a CSV download and CSV upload to quickly create your Google Merchant XML file.
 = 3.1.0 =
 * Fresh version number!
 Lots of new great features to come!
 * Speed Improvement - Speed increase by improving the DB indexing and improved session handling with load time increase of nearly 12x.